Pold87/pikki-telematics/README.md

 segment of the longer trip.
 The similarity was then defined as the maximum ratio between the distances below a threshold and the amount total of segments of the shorter trip.

+### matlab/

+This folder contains the files for the Needleman–Wunsch bioalignment algorithm.